 Use Instagram stories

-Instagram Stores are of course Instagram’s response to the rise of SnapChat, and with more than 200 million users on Instagram Stories alone it’s definitely here to stay.
+Instagram Stores are, of course, Instagram’s response to the rise of Snapchat, and with more than 500 million users on Instagram Stories alone it’s definitely here to stay.
 So, as a brand, what can Instagram Stories offer you?
 Well, opportunity is the answer!

-Unlike SnapChat, Instagram Stories also offers you the chance to include links and mention users, encouraging a sense of community and inclusion, which makes the brand appear more open and approachable.
-And for most industries this is only a good thing!
+Unlike Snapchat, Instagram Stories also offers you the chance to include links and mention users.
+This encourages a sense of community and inclusion, which makes the brand appear more open and approachable.

-Finally, through Stories brands have an opportunity to appear right at the top of a users feed, which of course maximises exposure and engagement.
-Brands should look to push themselves on Instagram through both moving image and still image, so don’t wait around, and start recording.
+Finally, through Stories, brands have an opportunity to appear right at the top of a users feed, which of course maximises exposure and engagement.
+Brands should look to push themselves on Instagram through both moving image and still image, so don’t wait around.
+Start recording!

 Golden rule – don’t use bots!

-There’s a whole ton of services offering bot systems that claim to increase your followership and engagement, without any effort on your part.
+There are a ton of services offering bot systems that claim to increase your followership and engagement, without any effort on your part.
 However employing this lazy approach is not wise for 2 main reasons.

 1) Many bots designed to increase your followership will do so by automatically following, and unfollowing specific types of accounts.
 The problem here is that the type of followers you gain from this strategy tend to be largely disinterested in your account, and as such not engaged at all with your content.
-As a result they in fact lower your engagement rate by increasing your followership, but then not engaging at all with your content.
+As a result, they in fact lower your engagement rate by increasing your follower count with users who are not engaging with your content.
 Followers of this type are fake, and no brand is founded on a fake audience.
 As a general rule, your followers on social media should all be potential customers, who at the very least aspire to buy your products.

 2) Instagram is constantly updating its algorithm, improving its ability to detect the activity of bots.
 You might ask, sure – but what does it matter if Instagram finds out?
 Well, this year they have started to act.
-You may remember all the fuss as the beginning of 2017 about Shadowbans.
-Although still unconfirmed by Instagram, the consensus is that Shadowbans occur when accounts (especially business accounts) are found to behaving in a ‘spammy’ way.
+You may remember all the fuss at the beginning of 2017 about Shadowbans.
+Although still unconfirmed by Instagram, the consensus is that Shadowbans occur when accounts (especially business accounts) are found to behave in a ‘spammy’ way.
 This includes the use of bots for gaining likes, comments, or followers.
-So, its simple, don’t do it.
+So, it’s simple, don’t do it.

-On Instagram hashtags are the single most effective tool at your disposal for pushing your brand to a wider audience.
-At a basic level they provide a system of organisation that allows users to find the content they want to see through organic searches.
+On Instagram, hashtags are the single most effective tool at your disposal for pushing your brand to a wider audience.
+At a basic level, they provide a system of organisation that allows users to find the content they want to see through organic searches.
 And for your brand, hashtags provide a means of labelling content so that it’s discoverable by the right kind of people.
-And with an impressive 7 out of 10 Instagram hashtags now being branded, if you are not using them effectively for your brand you had better get on board.
+With an impressive 7 out of 10 Instagram hashtags now being branded, if you are not using them effectively for your brand you had better get on board.

 Using the right combination of hashtags can really help expose your brand to a large, targeted audience.
-And, if you doubt the importance of the humble hashtag then you’ll be reassured to know that Instagram posts with at least 1 hashtag receive an average of 12.6% more engagement than those with no hashtag, so they really do work!
+And, if you doubt the importance of the humble hashtag then you’ll be reassured to know that Instagram posts with at least 1 hashtag receive an average of 11% more engagement than those with no hashtag – so they really do work!

-Our measure of Hashtag Power within the VMI gives us a snapshot of how much your brand’s hashtag is used and to what extend it exposes your brand to a wider audience on Instagram.
-Like Brand Engagement, Hashtag Power varies according to the number of followers on your brand.
+Our measure of Hashtag Power within the VMI gives us a snapshot of how much your brand’s hashtag is used and to what extent it exposes your brand to a wider audience on Instagram.
+Like Brand Engagement, Hashtag Power varies according to your brand’s number of followers.
 A larger followership tends to create more awareness of your hashtag, and hence more people posting on it.

-Here we provide an overview of things to consider in order to maximise the effectiveness of your brand’s hashtag(s) on Instagram.
+Now it’s time to consider what you can do to maximise the effectiveness of your brand’s hashtag(s) on Instagram.

 How many hashtags should you promote?